BroadleafCommerce/blc-authorizenet/docs/Authorize.net-Google-Pay-Environment-Setup.md

 ### production.properties
     gateway.authorizenet.gatewayMerchantId={Your Gateway Merchant Id}

-Now that you have your environment set up, let's begin setting up the [[Authorize.net Quick Start Google Pay]].
+Now that you have your environment set up, let's begin setting up the [[Authorize.net Google Pay Quick Start]].